 Can A 16-Year-Old or Minor Choose Which Parent to Live With?

 However, let us assume that parties in a divorce are dealing with a custody and parenting time dispute related to a 16-year-old child.
 The parties (through counsel) can formulate a parenting plan that says, for example, that the parties intend on following a set schedule, but that they recognize and appreciate the age of the child and will allow the child to dictate their schedule.

 In this example, issues can arise related to enforcement of the parenting time schedule, but nevertheless, it is a plan that allows for a teenager to dictate which parent they want to be with.

 Another option is hiring an attorney for the minor.
 In Oregon, courts do not want children to testify in a dispute between parents.
 An attorney for the child will allow the court to understand the child’s position, without needing the child to testify.

-It is strongly advised to call an experienced custody attorney to discuss these and other issues.
-Give us a call or write us to schedule a time to discuss any issues.
+It is strongly advised to call an experienced Portland attorney to discuss issues related to child custody, and/or other family matters.
+Give Levine Law Center a call or contact us online to schedule a time to discuss any issues.

 - How is Child Custody Determined in Oregon?

 - My Ex Isn’t Paying Child Support.
 What Should I Do?

 - Do Grandparents Have Custody Rights Over a Grandchild?